SELF GUIDED AUDIO TOURS HAWAII

 42 Things to Do in Tahoe in Summer

-Pick up souvenirs and free maps of the area and speak with some local volunteers behind the counter.
-They’re there to help you enjoy Lake Tahoe and are a wealth of information.
+Pick up free maps (and souvenirs!) of the area and speak with some local volunteers behind the counter.
+They’re there to help you enjoy Lake Tahoe and provide a wealth of information.

 2. Tour Historic Thunderbird Lodge (NV)